grdl/git-get/README.md

 ## Configuration

-Each configuration flag listed in the [Usage](#Usage) section can be also specified using environment variables or .gitconfig file.
+Each configuration flag listed in the [Usage](#Usage) section can be also specified using environment variables or your global `.gitconfig` file.

 The order of precedence for configuration is as follows:
 - command line flag (have the highest precedence)